Rubenmp/Anki-decks-maths/README.md

-# Anki-decks-maths
+# Anki decks mathematics
-Anki desk of several subjects, based on lectures notes from Durham university
+Anki desks of several subjects, based on lectures notes from Durham University